takelwerk/takelship/README.md

 You can simply push a repo and a personal repo will be created for you.
 The problem is: who is *you*?
 And you probably don't want personal repos anyway.

-Suppose you have a local git repo that you want to deploy as `testorg/testrepo` which should belong to the prefconfigured admin user to a takelship in `~/forgejo`.
+Suppose you have a local git repo that you want to deploy as `testorg/testrepo` which should belong to the prefconfigured admin user of a takelship in `~/forgejo`.
 You might do this:

 ```bash
 # start takelship